fmerlin/pyrolysis/README.md

     - they have the right type
     - they are mandatory

-* handle the content type, complex types use marshmallow
+* handle the content type, complex types use marshmallow:

 * encoding is automatically adapted